earthquake/fusion/level08/README.md

 ## Source code

 The source is the usual, we do not have access to everything some functions are "made-up" (source codes are not published), but still understandable.
 The binary starts and binds on the port tcp/20008 as usual and listens.
 When a client connects then it spawns a new process (same process but with *--client* arg) by calling *execve()*.
 This is important from exploiting POV, because it uses *execve()* and not *fork()*, a fully new process will be started. *fork()* copies the memory and give the execution to the process.
 By the *fork* way the stack canary will be the same and if there is a possibility (which is there in this scenario), then we can bruteforce the canaries.
 But because of the *execve()*, we can't do that unfortunately, which was a big bottleneck for me at the moment.
-Furthermore whe the process is restarted calls *chroot()* and *chdir()* into the */home/level08* directory and drops all the privileges, even the effective and saved uid/gid.
+Furthermore when the process is restarted calls *chroot()* and *chdir()* into the */home/level08* directory and drops all the privileges, even the effective and saved uid/gid.
 This means we have to break out from chroot with an unprivileged user.
 Based on my research you can only do that in two scenarios:
 - ptrace: a non-chrooted process exists on the system with the same uid and ptrace can be used
 - move-out-of-chroot: other chrooted process moves out your cwd from the chroot of the process.